aurel-l/react-event-emitter/README.md

 2. with Custom Elements

-In the case where the definition for `data-visualisation` might not be ready yet (code-splitting and async loading of the definition), use the `waitUntil` prop.
+In the case where the definition for `data-visualisation` might not be ready yet (code-splitting and async loading of the definition), but it's the element that is supposed to listen for the emitted event, use the `waitUntil` prop to wait for its definition to be loaded.

 ```jsx
 import EventEmitter from 'react-event-emitter';